CraftedCart/Modular-FluxFields/README.md

 Submit an issue report!
 Please make sure that you're using the latest version though.
 Your issue may have been patched already.

 ## Legal stuff
 See LICENSE.txt for more info.
 The Font Roboto (Roboto-Regular.ttf) is exempt from the GNU General Public License.
-That Google Font is under the Apache License, version 2.0
+That Google Font is under the Apache License, version 2.0.
+The MIDI file Open Your Eyes (AviatorsOpenYourEyesMIDI.mid) is exempt from the GNU General Public License.
+That song is licenced under the CC BY-NC-CA 3.0 licence.